ai-on-gke/tutorials-and-examples/confidential-gke/sample-app/README.md

 # Deploy Workload to decrypt data in the GCS bucket

-## Create Container Image that can decrypt the data.
+## Create a Container Image that can decrypt the data.
 ```
 docker build -t my-repo/my-image:tag .
 docker push my-repo/my-image:tag
 ```

 ## Run Sample CPU workload in TEE
-NOTE: Follow the guide to sign the newly created image before running it in the TEE.

 ```
 export GCS_BUCKET_NAME_FOR_ENCRYPTED_DATA=<fill in>